 - Using growth of E. gabavorous as an indicator.
 Reduced levels of GABA are associated with depression, and we found fewer GABA producers in a human cohort of depressed, bipolar, and/or schizophrenic individuals.
-By modulating the level of GABA, microbial producers and consumers of this neurotransmitter may be influencing host .
-(1)
+By modulating the level of GABA, microbial producers and consumers of this neurotransmitter may be influencing host.

-- Further biological testing and purification led to the isolation of GABA as the growth factor produced by Bacteroides fragilis.
-(3)
+- GABA is the growth factor produced by Bacteroides fragilis.